Class: Base system

 Similar as for the EDT2RK case \(I_{\mathfrak f 1}\), \(I_{\mathfrak f 3}\), \(I_{\mathfrak f 4}\), and \(I_{\mathfrak f 5}\) contains a division by \(0\) when \(\omega_{\mathfrak f} = 0\).

-We therfore replace these coeficients with their limits when \(|\omega_{\mathfrak f}|\) is smaller than a tolerance.
+We therefore replace these coefficients with their limits when \(|\omega_{\mathfrak f}|\) is smaller than a tolerance.

 This has been important in order to make the the code stable for some of the systems.